Ecosyste.ms: Awesome

 # BadZure

-BadZure is a PowerShell script that leverages the Microsoft Graph SDK to orchestrate the setup of Azure Active Directory tenants, populating them with diverse entities while also introducing common security misconfigurations to create vulnerable tenants with multiple attack paths.
+BadZure is a Python tool that utilizes Terraform to automate the setup of Azure Active Directory (now Entra ID) tenants, populating them with various entities and introducing common security misconfigurations to create vulnerable tenants with multiple attack paths.

-Specifically, BadZure automates the process of creating multiple entities such as: users, groups, application registrations, service principals and administrative units.
-To simulate common security misconfigurations in real environments, it randomly assigns Azure AD roles, Graph permissions and application ownership privileges to randomly picked security principals enabling the creation of unique attack paths.
-In line with the 'Assume Breach' principle, BadZure provides users with two methods of initial access to the vulnerable tenants it creates thereby simulating account takeover scenarios.
+BadZure automates the creation of various entities, including users, groups, application registrations, service principals, and administrative units.
+To simulate common security misconfigurations in real environments, it randomly assigns Azure AD roles, Graph permissions, and application ownership privileges to selected security principals, enabling the creation of unique attack paths.
+Adhering to the 'Assume Breach' principle, BadZure offers users two methods of initial access to the vulnerable tenants it creates, thereby simulating account takeover scenarios.

-The key advantage of BadZure lies in its ability to rapidly populate and purge existing Azure AD tenants with randomly generated vulnerable configurations and pre-configured initial access facilitating continous and iterative attack simulation (red team) and detection development (blue team) experimentation.
-It is designed for security practitioners with an interest in exploring and understanding Azure AD security.
+The key advantage of BadZure is its ability to quickly populate and purge Azure AD tenants with randomly generated vulnerable configurations and pre-configured initial access, facilitating continuous and iterative Azure AD adversary simulation and detection development experimentation.
+It is designed for security practitioners interested in exploring and understanding Azure AD security.

 ## Goals / Use Cases